Venice: Demographics

 Since 1991, the Church of San Giorgio dei Greci in Venice has become the see of the Greek Orthodox Archdiocese of Italy and Malta and Exarchate of Southern Europe, a Byzantine-rite diocese under the Ecumenical Patriarchate of Constantinople.

 There is also a historic Jewish community in Venice.
 The Venetian Ghetto was the area in which Jews were compelled to live under the Venetian Republic.
 The word ghetto (ghèto), originally Venetian, is now found in many languages.
 Shakespeare's play The Merchant of Venice, written in the late 16th century, features Shylock, a Venetian Jew.
 The first complete and uncensored printed edition of the Talmud was printed in Venice by Daniel Bomberg in 1523.
 During World War II, Jews were rounded up in Venice and deported to extermination camps.
 Since the end of the war, the Jewish population of Venice has declined from 1500 to about 500.
 Only around 30 Jews live in the former ghetto, which houses the city's major Jewish institutions.
 In modern times, Venice has an eruv, used by the Jewish community.

+Many locals are leaving the historic centre due to rapidly increasing rents.
+The declining native population affects the character of the city, as an October 2016 National Geographic article pointed out in its subtitle: "Residents are abandoning the city, which is in danger of becoming an overpriced theme park".
+The city is also facing other challenges, including erosion, pollution, subsidence, an excessive number of tourists in peak periods, and problems caused by oversized cruise ships sailing close to the banks of the historical city.

 Government

 Local and regional government

 The legislative body of the Comune is the City Council (Consiglio Comunale), which is composed of 36 councillors elected every five years with a proportional system, contextually to the mayoral elections.
 The executive body is the City Administration (Giunta Comunale), composed of 12 assessors nominated and presided over by a directly elected Mayor.

 Venice was governed by centre-left parties from the early 1990s until the 2010s, when the Mayor started to be elected directly.
 Its region, Veneto, has long been a conservative stronghold, with the coalition between the regionalist Lega Nord and the centre-right Forza Italia winning absolute majorities of the electorate in many elections at local, national, and regional levels.

-The current Mayor of Venice is Luigi Brugnaro, a centre-right independent businessman who is currently serving his second term in office.
+The current mayor of Venice is Luigi Brugnaro, a centre-right independent businessman who is currently serving his second term in office.

-The municipality of Venice is also subdivided into six administrative boroughs (municipalità).
+The municipality of Venice is subdivided into six administrative boroughs (municipalità).
 Each borough is governed by a council (Consiglio) and a president, elected every five years.
 The urban organization is dictated by Article 114 of the Italian Constitution.
 The boroughs have the power to advise the Mayor with nonbinding opinions on a large spectrum of topics (environment, construction, public health, local markets) and exercise the functions delegated to them by the City Council; in addition, they are supplied with autonomous funding to finance local activities.